Enable passwordless security key sign-in

 - WebAuthN requires Windows 10 version 1903 or higher

-For Azure AD joined devices, the best experience is on Windows 10 version 1903 or higher.
+For devices that are joined to Microsoft Entra ID, the best experience is on Windows 10 version 1903 or higher.

 Enable passwordless authentication method